openedx/edx-documentation/en_us/shared/students/SFD_mathformatting.rst

  :width: 150
  :alt: Image of a numerical input probem rendered by the parser

-Additionally, some edX courses have a built-in calculator tool that you can use while you work through the course.
-If the course has a calculator, the calculator appears as a small icon in the lower-right corner of all pages in the courseware.
+Additionally, some edX courses offer a calculator tool that you can use while you work through the course.
+If the course has a calculator, the calculator appears as a small icon on all courseware pages.

 .. image:: ../../shared/building_and_running_chapters/Images/Calc_Closed.png
   :width: 600
   :alt: Courseware page with an arrow pointing to the calculator

-When you select the calculator icon, the calculator opens along the lower edge of the browser window.
+To use the calculator, select the calculator icon.
 To close the calculator, select the X just above the calculator.

 .. image:: ../../shared/building_and_running_chapters/Images/Calc_Open.png